(Cleome houtteana ‘Spider Plant’)

 (Zinnia elegans ‘Canary Bird’)

-Canary Bird Zinnia is an annual flower that is native to Mexico but can be found growing in the southern and eastern United States.
-At maturity, this plant reaches the height of 2-3' and features hairy upright branching stems, 5” lance-shaped green leaves, and 4-5” bright yellow dahlia-type flowers.
-This plant can be grown in a container, attracts bees, butterflies, earwigs, and hummingbirds, is resistant to deer, tolerates drought, self sows, and is great as a cut flower!
+Canary Bird Zinnia is an annual flower native to Mexico but grows in the southern and eastern United States.
+At maturity, this plant reaches a height of 2-3' and features hairy upright branching stems, 5” lance-shaped green leaves, and 4-5” bright yellow dahlia-type flowers.
+This plant can be grown in a container, attracts bees, butterflies, earwigs, and hummingbirds, is resistant to deer, tolerates drought, self-sows, and is used as a cut flower!

 (Zinnia elegans ‘Cherry Queen’)